relayhub/basil-odm/docs/02_schema.md

 Arguments:

  - `fields`: `Record<string, 1 | -1>`
    Describe which fields to define indexes on.
 Ascending and descending order is defined by `1` and `-1` respectively.
 To create a composite index, specify multiple fields.
-Example: `index({a: 1, b: 1, c: 1})`
+Example: `index({ a: 1, b: 1, c: 1 })`
  - `options?`:
    - `unique`: `boolean` If `true` is specified, [Unique Index](https://www.mongodb.com/docs/manual/core/index-unique/unique) will be set.
    - `background`: `boolean` If `true` is specified, creates the index in the background, yielding whenever possible.